makerdao/community/governance/votes/Executive vote - June 28, 2023.md

 ## Executive Summary

 If this executive proposal passes, the following **high-impact actions** will occur within the Maker Protocol:
-- The [Maximum Debt Ceiling](https://manual.makerdao.com/module-index/module-dciam#maximum-debt-ceiling-line) for BlockTower Andromeda will be increased to 1.28 billion DAI.
+- The [Maximum Debt Ceiling](https://manual.makerdao.com/module-index/module-dciam#maximum-debt-ceiling-line) for BlockTower Andromeda will be increased to **1.28 billion DAI**.
-- The [Debt Ceiling Instance Access Module](https://manual.makerdao.com/module-index/module-dciam) will be enabled for BlockTower Andromeda.
+- The [Debt Ceiling Instant Access Module](https://manual.makerdao.com/module-index/module-dciam) will be enabled for BlockTower Andromeda.
 - A new Output Conduit will be deployed to route BlockTower Andromeda via the USDP PSM.
 - The GUSD [PSM](https://manual.makerdao.com/module-index/module-psm) parameters will be adjusted with the goal of reducing GUSD exposure.

 If this executive proposal passes, the following **low-impact or routine actions** will occur within the Maker Protocol:
-- Aligned Delegate One-Off Compensation totaling 277.76 MKR will be distributed.
+- Aligned Delegate One-Off Compensation totaling **277.76 MKR** will be distributed.
-- Vesting transfers totaling 482.6 MKR will be distributed to the Oracles Core Unit, the Risk Core Unit, and the Sustainable Ecosystem Scaling Core Unit.
+- Vesting transfers totaling **482.6 MKR** will be distributed to the Oracles Core Unit, the Risk Core Unit, and the Sustainable Ecosystem Scaling Core Unit.
-- BlockTower will be reimbursed a total of 133,466 DAI for legal expenses incurred in Project Andromeda from the Legal Recourse Asset Budget
+- BlockTower will be reimbursed a total of **133,466 DAI** for legal expenses incurred in Project Andromeda from the Legal Recourse Asset Budget
 - A keeper network treasury address will be set for Chainlink.
 - The on-chain representation of the Monetalis Clydesdale [RWA Agreement](https://manual.makerdao.com/parameter-index/vault-risk/param-rwa-agreement) will be updated to include documentation related to the most recent debt ceiling increase.